-Income Tax Notice for Property Sale – Capital Gain, TDS and How to Respond
+Income Tax Notice for Property Sale – Capital Gain, TDS and CA Help

 Many taxpayers receive an Income Tax notice for property sale after filing their return, especially where the sale transaction is reflected in the Income Tax Department’s systems but the capital gain is not reported correctly in the Income Tax Return.
 In recent years, the department has become much more data-driven.
 Property sale transactions are now captured through registration records, TDS reporting, Annual Information Statement (AIS), and other reporting channels.